Cinchona: Widespread cultivation

 — Exploration of the Valley of the Amazon, by Lieut.
 Lardner Gibbon, USN.
 Vol. II, Ch.
 6, pp. 146–47.

 It was estimated that the British Empire incurred direct losses of 52 to 62 million pounds a year due to malaria sickness each year.
 It was therefore of great importance to secure the supply of the cure.
 In 1860, a British expedition to South America led by Clements Markham smuggled back cinchona seeds and plants, which were introduced in several areas of British India and Sri Lanka.
 In India, it was planted in Ootacamund by William Graham McIvor.
 In Sri Lanka, it was planted in the Hakgala Botanical Garden in January 1861.
 James Taylor, the pioneer of tea planting in Sri Lanka, was one of the pioneers of cinchona cultivation.
 By 1883, about 64000 acre were in cultivation in Sri Lanka, with exports reaching a peak of 15 million pounds in 1886.
 The cultivation (initially of C. succirubra (now C. pubescens) and later of C. calisaya) was extended through the work of George King and others into the hilly terrain of Darjeeling District of Bengal.
 Cinchona factories were established at Naduvattam in the Nilgiris and at Mungpoo, Darjeeling, West Bengal.
 Quinologists were appointed to oversee the extraction of alkaloids with John Broughton in the Nilgiris and C.H.
 Wood at Darjeeling.
 Others in the position included David Hooper and John Eliot Howard.

+As Western nations gained control over cinchona from plantations beyond South America, countries the medicinal plant was native to, including Ecuador, Peru, and Bolivia, lost their monopoly.
+The overseas cinchona market produced vast wealth for European countries, and enforced trade dynamics of imperial nations having power over the Global South, even once colonies were independent nations.